embroider-build/embroider/SPEC.md

 For many modules, the run-time and build-time specifiers happily coincide (or at least they do once we have run the v1 to v2 compiler step, which (for example) moves `ember-percy/addon/index.js` to `ember-percy/index.js` so that `import { percySnapshot } from` `"ember-percy"` follows normal node_modules resolution.
 This is the case for all `/app` and `/addon` Javascript that is authored in ES modules.
 It’s also already true for packages that adopt Module Unification (good job MU authors).

-But for many other cases (include the examples like `@ember/component`), the build- and run-time specifiers are different.
+But for many other cases (including the examples like `@ember/component`), the build- and run-time specifiers are different.

 The good news is, even though the `define` side is generally too dynamic to analyze, in practice Ember apps overwhelmingly use `import` on the consuming side, which we *can* analyze.
 Any `import` specifier that appears in a v1 package can safely be assumed to already be available at runtime (or if it isn’t, the package was already broken and we aren’t making it any worse).